jdotrjs/phaser-guides/Basics/Part3.md

 ### Layering

-When a **Scene A** is layered above **Scene B** anything drawn to A will be drawn on top of the contents of B. Layering can be controled by calling well-named methods: [bringToTop][btt], [sendToBack][stb], [moveUp][mu], [moveDown][md], [moveAbove][ma], and [moveBelow][mb].
+When **Scene A** is layered above **Scene B** anything drawn to A will be displayed above of the contents of B. Layering can be controled by calling well-named methods: [bringToTop][btt], [sendToBack][stb], [moveUp][mu], [moveDown][md], [moveAbove][ma], and [moveBelow][mb].